Harry Vardon: Career accomplishments

-Tuberculosis
+Death and legacy

 Following a bout with tuberculosis in 1903, Vardon struggled with health problems for years, but turned to coaching and writing golf instruction and inspirational books.

-Death and legacy

 After his comeback to the game following a prolonged absence while recovering from tuberculosis, he experienced serious problems with his short-range putting as a result of nerve damage to his right hand, and several commentators claim that he could have added to his list of majors had this disability not afflicted him.
 Vardon and James Braid collaborated on several editions of Spalding Athletic Library "How to Play Golf".

 Vardon died in 1937 at the age 66, of pleurisy or possibly lung cancer, at his home at 14 (now number 35) Totteridge Lane, Whetstone, London, and is buried in St. Andrew's Church cemetery in Totteridge after a funeral service on 24 March.
 That year, the PGA of America created the Vardon Trophy, now awarded annually to the player on the PGA Tour with the year's lowest adjusted scoring average.
 The British PGA also created the Harry Vardon Trophy which now serves as the award for the winner of the European Tour's Race to Dubai.
 In 1974, Vardon was chosen as one of the initial group of inductees into the World Golf Hall of Fame.
 His most prestigious medals, including those from his six British Open Championships, are on display in a tribute to him at the Jersey Museum.
 In the annals of golf, he is considered one of the greats of the game.
 In 2000, Vardon was ranked as the 13th best golfer of all time by Golf Digest magazine.
 Vardon is often called "The Stylist", "Mr. Golf" and "The Icon of Golfing"; another nickname attached to him was "Greyhound".